- This event has passed.

 Research libraries and their institutions have experienced a great deal of change on multiple fronts over the past year.
 This presents both challenges and opportunities.
 We need to bring our best thinking to ensure that what comes next, to crafting successful strategies for the future of our organizations.

-This meeting will take place via videoconference.
+This meeting took place via videoconference.

 - Program Schedule